FuelLabs/docs-hub/portal/home.md

 # Home

-This is the docs home page
+This is the developers home page